An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 Again we regard this as an object in the derived category of solid $L$-vector spaces.
 In this derived category it is equipped with an action of $G$ such that the cohomology groups are admissible $G$-representations.
-Even better, the dual of $R\tilde\Gamma(Y(K^p),L)$, i.e.~the complex computing completed cohomology, is a perfect complex, when we only consider it as a complex of $\cO[[K]]$-modules.
-Similar to \ref{EHeqn:locanfcts} we may pass to the locally analytic vectors $R\tilde\Gamma(Y(K^p),L)^{\rm an}$.
+Even better, the dual of $R\tilde\Gamma(Y(K^p),L)$, i.e.~the complex computing completed homology, is a perfect complex, when we only consider it as a complex of $\cO[[K]]$-modules.
+Similar to (\ref{EHeqn:locanfcts}) we may pass to the locally analytic vectors $R\tilde\Gamma(Y(K^p),L)^{\rm an}$.
 We then have a comparison similar to Proposition \ref{EHprop:compareocandcompletedcohom1}. \begin{prop} There is a quasi-isomorphism

 equivariant for the action of the Atkin--Lehner ring. \end{prop} \begin{proof} This is basically \cite[Theorem 1.2]{Fu2021derivedeigenvar}. \end{proof} \begin{rem} There is of course a comparison of the individual complexes $R\Gamma(Y(K_f),W(\kappa))$ with a fixed $\kappa$ instead of the universal one.
-For that comparison one has to take a derived eigenspace on the left hand side.
-We omit the technical details here. \end{rem} Fu \cite[6]{Fu2021derivedeigenvar} continuous the parallels with \ref{subsec: eigenvarcompactatinfty} and gives a derived construction of eigenvarieties building upon the complex $(R\tilde\Gamma(Y(K^p),L)^{\rm an})^{N_0}$, respectively its dual.
-We will not discuss this here, but we point out that (at least on a heuristic level) the dual of the finite slope part $(R\tilde\Gamma(Y(K^p),L)^{\rm an})^{N_0}_{\rm fs}$ should be seen as an object of the derived category of coherent sheaves on $\mathfrak{X}_{G,F,S}\times\hat T$.
-We a more precise formulation is the following analogue of Conjecture \ref{EHconj:localglobal1}.
-As in \cite[2.2]{MR3692014} there is a ``distribution valued" coefficient system $\mathscr{D}_\kappa$ dual to $W(\kappa)$ whose cohomology complex directly computes the dual of the cohomology of $R\Gamma(Y(K_f),W(\kappa))$. \begin{rem} This should actually involve a version of Poincare duality and we should rather use the compactly supported cohomology of $\mathscr{D}_\kappa$.
-As we assume that the Shimura variety $Y(K_f)$ is compact we do not need to worry about these differences. \end{rem} Similarly to \ref{subsec: eigenvarcompactatinfty} we have a stack $\mathfrak{X}_{G,F,S}$ and a global-to-local map $f_{\rm rig}$.
-The following Conjecture parallels Conjecture \ref{conj:cohomology} in the case of $p$-adic overconvergent cohomology. \begin{conj} Let $d$ denote the dimension of $Y(K_f)$.
+For that comparison one has to take a derived eigenspace on the right hand side.
+We omit the technical details here. \end{rem} Fu \cite[6]{Fu2021derivedeigenvar} continuous the parallels with Section~\ref{subsec: eigenvarcompactatinfty} and gives a derived construction of eigenvarieties building upon the complex $(R\tilde\Gamma(Y(K^p),L)^{\rm an})^{N_0}$, respectively its dual.
+We will not discuss this here, but we point out that (at least on a heuristic level) the dual of the finite slope part $(R\tilde\Gamma(Y(K^p),L)^{\rm an})^{N_0}_{\rm fs}$ conjecturally should localize to an object of the derived category of coherent sheaves on $\mathfrak{X}_{G,F,S}\times\hat T$.
+Instead of making the construction of eigenvarieties more precise we state the following analogue of Conjecture \ref{EHconj:localglobal1} (and hence of Conjecture \ref{conj:cohomology}) in this context.
+Similarly to Section~\ref{subsec: eigenvarcompactatinfty} we have a stack $\mathfrak{X}_{G,F,S}$ and a global-to-local map $f_{\rm rig}$. \begin{conj} Let $d$ denote the dimension of $Y(K_f)$.
 Then there is an isomorphism